jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Secure Connected Device/b-Authen and author/1-Intro to authentication/_index.en.md

 +++
-linkTitle="Introduction"
+linkTitle="Intro to authentication"
-title = "Introduction to authentication and authorization" weight = 10 pre = "› "
+title = "Introduction to authentication" weight = 10
+pre = "› "
 +++